 Monday, December 4, 2017

-PADI IS NOT A SCUBA CERTIFY AGENCY...
+PADI IS NOT A SCUBA CERTIFYING AGENCY...
 THEY FOLLOW THEIR OWN AGENDA AND ONLY HAVE REGARDS FOR THEMSELVES AND PROFIT!

 The video I made first with my complete argument: